dart-lang/site-www/src/interop/js-interop/usage.md

 and calling `JSType.staticMember` will result in a JS invocation of `library1.JSType.staticMember`.

-Unlike interop members and interop types, we only ever add a library name in the JS invocation if you provide a non-empty value in the `@JS()` annotation on the library.
+Unlike interop members and interop types, Dart only ever adds a library name in the JS invocation if you provide a non-empty value in the `@JS()` annotation on the library.
+It does not use the Dart name of the library as the default.

 ```dart
 library interop_library;